Find Your Community Story & Let It Work For You

 About Us

 Jennifer Lader has written hundreds of personal profiles, human interest stories, and letters or stories for her newspaper columns.
 She operates two businesses in which finding the stories that build connections is key.
 Jennifer won 1st Place for excellence in an international writing awards competition and has been interviewed on radio and television.
 She has led workshops and given presentations on finding and sharing your story.
 She co-leads workshops on “The Self & the Social Fabric: Writing Stories to Heal a Divided Age” and “Finding the Self in the Social Fabric: A Memoir Writing Workshop.”
 Jennifer’s undergraduate degree is in anthropology and she has a master’s in public administration, with a focus on organizational culture.
+She’s a member of the Author’s Guild and the Nonfiction Writers Association.

 For Stories on Purpose click here.